danchoi/yahooQuote/README.md

 ### Building

 The code requires the HEAD of HBDC-mysql from the repo on github, not the version in Hackage.
-Clone the repo and then `cabal sandbox add-source [path]`.
+Clone the repo from `git@github.com:bos/hdbc-mysql.git` and then `cabal sandbox add-source [path]`.